Niuxf16/Ptcluster/README.md

 # Ptcluster
-Site recognition and Symmetry test for Pt cluster.
+Sites recognition and Symmetry test for Pt cluster.